-The Mongan Institute Health Policy Center (MIHPC) at Massachusetts General Hospital aims to catalyze beneficial changes in health policy, the health care delivery system, and in the health and health care of disadvantaged populations.
+The Health Policy Research Center (HPRC) at Massachusetts General Hospital aims to catalyze beneficial changes in health policy, the health care delivery system, and in the health and health care of disadvantaged populations.

-Founded in 1998 by the Partners HealthCare System (PHS) and Massachusetts General Hospital, MIHPC is the legacy member of The Mongan Institute within the Department of Medicine.
-MIHPC conducts research to support quality and efficiency improvement within PHS, to inform and influence health policy on the national level, and ultimately to improve health and health care across America.
+Founded in 1998 by the Partners HealthCare System (PHS) and Massachusetts General Hospital, HPRC is the legacy member of The Mongan Institute within the Department of Medicine.
+HPRC conducts research to support quality and efficiency improvement within PHS, to inform and influence health policy on the national level, and ultimately to improve health and health care across America.

-With an interdisciplinary faculty skilled in health policy research, health services research, social science, survey science and clinical care, MIHPC’s research focuses largely on two broad areas:
+With an interdisciplinary faculty skilled in health policy research, health services research, social science, survey science and clinical care, HPRC’s research focuses largely on two broad areas:

 1.)
 Health and health care experiences of disadvantaged populations, including racial and ethnic minorities, persons with chronic physical and behavioral health conditions and multi-morbidity, individuals with disabilities and persons with low socioeconomic status